Rishab-Shah/DigitalAngleGauge_PES/README.md

 * `uart.c,uart.h:` Set uart in interrupt mode for the settings mentioned in quick teraterm settings.

 ### Futurescope:
-Add a cusomised angle setting through command processor.
+1.Add a cusomised angle setting through command processor.
-Add a buzzer to sound at the exact angle.
+2.Add a buzzer to sound at the exact angle.
-Add more test cases for each module.
+3.Add more test cases for each module.
-There is a manual test case sheet (excel) uplaoded describing the accerometer and state machine transition as well as touch sensor and switch verification test cases (8)

 ### Environment
 * IDE: MCUXpressso